DrGFreeman/passsafe/README.md

 1. The sever will stop returning the encrypted password after three invalid TOTP tokens have been provided.
 This prevents an attacker from brute-forcing the server to find the TOTP token and get access to the encrypted password.
 2. The username, as returned by the `getpass.getuser()` function is used by both the sever and client as a salt in the password based key derivation function.
 This means only the user who launched the server can decrypt the password using the client application code.
 Although a serious attacker with access to the application source code could easily get around this feature, it prevents a "casual" user who got access to the passphrase and token to easily decrypt the encrypted password using the unmodified client application code.

 While this application does not provide absolute security against a serious attacker, it offers a practical means of providing a password to an application while making it relatively difficult to access the password.
-Compared to manipulating a password directly in code or storing it on disk or in an interactive notebook, the time bound nature of the application significantly reduces the risks associated with an inadvertent leakage of the password.
+Compared to manipulating a password directly in code or storing it on disk or in an interactive notebook, the ephemeral nature of passphrase and token significantly reduces the risks associated with an inadvertent leakage of the password.